obarrington/highfive/README.md

 Pull from the github repo: http://github.com/obarrington/highfive

 Download the expo app on your phone.
+From your terminal, navigate to your directory.
+To install:
+npm install
+npm install create-react-native-app
+npm install react-navigation
+npm install firebase

-From your terminal, navigate to your directory, run npm start & scan the QR code from Expo.
+run npm start & scan the QR code from Expo.

-Its not working?
-try npm INSTALL
-or npm install create-react-native-app